Impeached S. Korea leader cancels questioning over scandal

-SEOUL, South Korea (AP) — Prosecutors say South Korea’s impeached president has canceled plans to undergo questioning to protest leaks to the media about her investigation.
+SEOUL, South Korea (AP) — South Korea’s impeached president has scrapped plans to let officials question her Thursday because of anger over leaks to the media, prosecutors said.

-Prosecutors and President Park Geun-hye had agreed that she would be questioned on Thursday over her alleged involvement in a corruption scandal that led to her impeachment.
-Prosecutors say both sides agreed not to disclose the exact time and place of the questioning until it was over.
+The sudden rejection of what would have been the first prosecutorial questioning of a sitting president is the latest in a series of standoffs between President Park Geun-hye and prosecutors digging into her alleged involvement in the biggest political scandal in South Korea in decades.

-Prosecution spokesman Lee Kyu-chul said Park’s lawyers told his team they were pulling out of the questioning after accusing prosecutors of leaking information about it.
+The scandal saw millions take to the streets in protest and led to Park’s December impeachment.
+The Constitutional Court is holding a trial to determine whether to formally end Park’s rule or reinstate her presidential powers.

-SBS TV reported on Tuesday that Park would be questioned on Thursday at the presidential Blue House.
+Prosecutors said both sides agreed not to disclose the exact time and place of the questioning until it was over.
+But the SBS TV network reported Tuesday that Park would be questioned by a group of prosecutors on Thursday at the presidential Blue House.
+SBS didn’t say how it obtained the information.

 Most Read Stories